 I had well and truly caught the running bug by this stage and enjoyed the discipline of training and racing.
 There was to be a slight hiccup along the way though, when in 2009, I found out I had a tumor on my pituitary gland (base of brain) and had to have major brain surgery.
 This hurdle was tackled one step at a time with my loving family.
 To get myself back on track, I aimed to and completed a half marathon at the Gold Coast only a couple of months after surgery.
 Another miracle after the tumour was that Tegan and I had our first child, Pria at the end of that year.

 After this event, my intrigue grew in relation to ultra marathons (any distance further than a standard 42.2km marathon), and particularly ultra trail running.
 Around this time, I also read Dean Karnazes book, Ultramarathon Man and I was IN!
 I then began training for and competing in these long long events.
 I regularly train between 100 – 200km per week.
 To date, I have competed in five half marathons, nine full marathons, and over 30 ultra marathons.
-These ultra events have ranged from 53km to 240k.
-Some of these have included Coast 2 Kosci, The North Face 100k at the Blue Mountains, Glasshouse 100mile run (161km), Buffalo Stamped Grand Slam and over 100k on a track (numerous times) at Relay for Life.
+These ultra events have ranged from 53km to 320k.
+Some of these have included Coast 2 Kosci, The North Face 100k, a self organised 200mile run to the Sunshine Coast, Glasshouse 100mile run (161km), Buffalo Stamped Grand Slam and over 100k on a track (numerous times) at Relay for Life.
 I have also completed the Gold Coast Marathon completely barefoot.
 I have been interviewed for newspapers, been featured in YouTube clips and am a regular guest on the Coach Jeff Podcast.

 Upon taking up trail running, someone, somewhere called me ‘The Tattoo Runner’.
 This name caught on (for some reason or another?!) and has stuck ever since.